garrettWinter/readme-generating-questionnaire/README.md

 Below are short descriptions explaining the what, why, and how of this project.

 - What was your motivation?
-    - Save time
-    - Have robust readme files
+    - I wanted to develop this application to save time on future projects README files.
+    - I wanted the README files to be more robust.

 - What problem does this application solve?
-    - Helps developers to create readme files so they can focus on development.
+    - This streamlines the process of creating a README file.

 - What did you learn while working on this?
-    - How to use inquirer
+    - Learned how to use inquirer prompts for inputs, list and confirms.
-    - How to feed in parameters into functions more effectivly.
-    - How to send data into another 'file'
+    - How to pass data from one function into another, even if it lives on another JavaScript File.

 ## Table of Contents